Strako/WeatherBot/README.md

 -Prefix & Commands
 ----------------------------------
-	Bot commands can be added/modified inside the file main.py located at bot-env/src/main.py adding a new decorator @bot.command()
+	-Bot commands can be added/modified inside the file main.py located at bot-env/src/main.py adding a new decorator @bot.command()

 	-Bot prefix
 		'$'